November 29 2023

 - Organisations engaged in superannuation related research and/or analysis.

-We usually obtain express written consent before we disclose personal information, unless the disclosure is required or authorised by law.
-However, we may rely on implied consent where we have informed a member before collecting their personal information that the information may be disclosed to particular types of organisations for particular purposes.
+We will obtain express written consent before we disclose personal information, unless the disclosure is required or authorised by law.
+However, we may rely on implied consent, where we have informed a member before collecting their personal information that the information may be disclosed to particular types of organisations for particular purposes.
 We will always obtain express consent before we disclose health information.

 Victorian legislation, including the Emergency Services Superannuation Act 1986, require ESSSuper to collect personal information, including tax file numbers of members and other persons entitled or claiming to be entitled under the Funds it administers.